View Table of Contents

 Dialysis cleanses the body of waste products in the body by use of filter systems.
 There are two types of dialysis; 1) hemodialysis, and 2) peritoneal dialysis.

 Hemodialysis uses a machine filter called a dialyzer or artificial kidney to remove excess water and salt, to balance the other electrolytes in the body, and to remove waste products of metabolism.
 Blood is removed from the body and flows through tubing into the machine, where it passes next to a filter membrane.
 A specialized chemical solution (dialysate) flows on the other side of the membrane.
 The dialysate is formulated to draw impurities from the blood through the filter membrane.
 Blood and dialysate never touch in the artificial kidney machine.

 For this type of dialysis, access to the blood vessels needs to be surgically created so that large amounts of blood can flow into the machine and back to the body.
-Surgeons can build a fistula, a connection between a large artery and vein in the body, usually in the arm, that causes a large amount of blood flow into the vein.
-This makes the vein larger and its walls thicker so that it can tolerate repeated needle sticks to attach tubing from the body to the machine.
-Since it takes many weeks for a fistula to mature enough to be used, significant planning is required if hemodialysis is to be considered as an option.
+Surgeons can build a fistula, a connection between a large artery and vein in the body, usually in the arm, that allows a large amount of blood flow into the vein.
+This makes the vein swell or dilate, and its walls become thicker so that it can tolerate repeated needle sticks to attach tubing from the body to the machine.
+Since it takes many weeks or months for a fistula to mature enough to be used, significant planning is required if hemodialysis is to be considered as an option.